-The percentage of income needed to attend public two-year colleges in North Dakota is higher than the Midwest and national benchmark for students from low-income families but meets the Midwest benchmarks for students from median-income families.
-The percentage of income needed for public four-year college enrollment in North Dakota meets the national benchmark for students from low-income families but ranks among the top five states in the nation for students from median-income families.
-Moreover, the percentage of family income needed for enrollment differs by income group.
-Two-year college attendance for students from low-income families requires 28 percent of family income, compared to 13 percent of income for students from median-income families.
-Four-year college attendance in North Dakota for students from low-income families requires 37 percent of family income, compared to 16 percent of income for students from median-income families.
+College affordability has become a greater priority in South Dakota as the Freedom Scholarship program began offering need-based grant aid to students in 2022-23.
+Based on the most recent data available, public two-year college attendance in South Dakota for students from low-income families required 43 percent of family income in 2021-22, compared to 18 percent of income for students from median-income families.
+Public four-year college attendance in South Dakota for students from low-income families required 53 percent of family income, compared to 22 percent of income for students from median-income families.
 Similar differences in college affordability are seen across the Midwest and the nation.